 - Add the Herb and Spice Blend (except the sage)

 - While the vegetables and chicken meat are simmering, add about 2 to 3 cups of oyster juice to the bread cubes.
+If you don't have enough oyster juice, use some of the reserved stock.
 Mix well and set aside, stirring once or twice.

 - After the poultry meat has simmered with the vegetables for about 15 minutes, add the raw oysters and the parsley.
 Stir to mix completely.